despresc/bensalem/doc/design.md

 - Import other documents and items.
 This can be internal, convenience importing (splitting a large document into individual files - a source code concept) or external importing (e.g., embedding bits of another document as a quotation).
-- Refer (link) and import other documents and items.
-The distinction is important - mere linking is freer (can form cycles) and is sort of analogous to dynamic linking in programs, while importing is stricter

 Items: